alexcpn/alexcpn.github.io/html/NN/index.md

-#  Machine Learning and Nerual Networks
+#  The Maths of Machine Learning and Nerual Networks

- The Math and the main concepts explained lucidly.

-* Alex Punnen
+Alex Punnen \
 2019-2020

 ## Contents